 It begot itself a life of its own.
 Within two months, I had gone outside of Beijing to deliver my first lesson in proper rail English to others, and around this time, even Chinese national railways had started to take an interest.
 The official national railways newspaper site, peoplerail.com.cn, invited me to take up a position at their site to disseminate the good stuff even further, so I became a Rail English columnist.
 This was followed by appointments by stations in Xuzhou and Ji’nan in eastern China as their official Rail English consultant, which is why you should be seeing signs that don’t suck — or contain indecipherable Chinglish on them!

 My Rail English lessons usually last 90-100 minutes (condensed versions are 50-60 minutes long) and is done pretty much in one go, but remains highly interactive.
 Rail crew are briefed on a bit about the English language and its use, how not to use English the wrong way, plus an overview of the terms station management staff have informed me they are having particular issues with.
+For around 40-50 minutes, crew are made clear the basic essentials about the English language, how expats think, plus the fundamentals of proper Rail English.
+Since late 2017, all lessons have also included an interactive element, especially when speaking to rail crew.
 It’s not a magic potion, but it’s hoped it can help these people — certainly until the next such lesson!

 Everything I do with Everyday Rail English is based upon an entirely new bilingual database that I have built.
 This was after going to thousands of mass transit and national railway stations in over a dozen countries.
 This was basically something I started from scratch.
 All railway stations in China would in future be taught from this new unified database only.
 This also solves a key issue where the wordings used in different signs varied depending on who ran the station.